NOT ALL EMPLOYEES VALUE RECOGNITION THE SAME

-Everyone values recognition differently so what one person feels is important another may find it’s not so relevant to them even a goodbye during your last day before retirement.
+Everyone values recognition differently so what one person feels is important another may find it’s not so relevant to them.

 Do I expect to get a retirement farewell party when I leave my company?

-If you are a boss be a leader at the same time you’ll be surprised at how much further ahead you might get with those that help you run the company.
+If you’re a boss be a leader at the same time and you’ll be surprised at how much further ahead you might get with employees.

 Canadian Budget Binder this week